 How This Design Differs from Some Other Models

 The slanted control panel makes cleaning effortless.
-It is unlikely that any food that is cooked would splash over onto the LCD display or on the buttons on the unit.
+It is unlikely that any cooked food would splash over onto the LCD or on the buttons on the unit.

 The 20 temperature settings have a range of 100º- 460ºF.

-The temperature settings in Fahrenheit are: increments of 20º in temperature range of 100º- 360º, then 375º, 390º, 405º, 420º, 440º, and 460º.
+The temperature settings in Fahrenheit are increments of 20º in the temperature range of 100º- 360º, then 375º, 390º, 405º, 420º, 440º, and 460º.

 The 20 power levels have a range of 100-1800W.
-From 100-900W the increments are in 80W increments.
-The remaining power levels, from 900-1800, are in 100W increments.
+From 100-900W, the increments are in 80W increments.
+From 900 to 1800, the remaining power levels are in 100W increments.

 This unit has a cooling down period.
 Within just one minute of being at full heat, the cooktop cools down completely, being cool enough to touch.

-They include a safety button which when held down for three seconds automatically activates a child lock.
-This locks out all of the other buttons except the ON/OFF button.
+They include a safety button that automatically activates a lock when held down for three seconds.
+This locks out all other buttons except the ON/OFF button.

 Another feature is the automatic pan detection system.
 The unit shuts down if no cookware has been detected for 60 seconds or if cookware that is not induction compatible is placed on the surface.

-There is also both a low and high voltage warning system that triggers an alert tone and shuts down after one minute.
+There is also both a low and high-voltage warning system that triggers an alert tone and shuts down after one minute.

-Cookware to Use
+Cookware to Use with an Induction Cooktop

-A query was submitted via email asking if the unit shut off after two hours even if the timer was set for more than two hours.
-The prompt response was yes, it does stop operating after two hours.
+A query was submitted via email asking if the unit shut off after two hours, even if the timer was set for more than two hours.
+The response was yes, it does stop operating after two hours.
 It was noted that this is a safety feature.